Buena, New Jersey: Local government

+Gina Andaloro had switched parties from Democrat to Republican and in January 2023 resigned from her seat expiring in December 2024.
+The council appointed Republican Richard Giovinazzi to fill her seat, but the council undid the "inadvertent appointment" after realizing that the position should be filled from the same party that elected the individual who resigned.
+After the council refused to appoint any of the three Democrats nominated, the Democratic municipal committee in March 2023 named Ernest Merighi to fill the vacant seat.

 In May 2021, Republican Councilmember Aldo S. Palmieri submitted his resignation from his seat expiring in December 2023, but the council did not accept the resignation until January 2022 at which time it was accepted retroactive to May.
+In November 222, Joseph Fabrizio was elected to serve the balance of the term.

 In July 2019, Joseph D'Alessandro was appointed to fill the seat expiring in December 2019 that had been held by Jeffrey Marolda until his resignation from office the precious month.

 In October 2016, Jorge Alvarez become Buena's first Hispanic councilmember when he was chosen from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2017 that had been held by Robert L. James Jr. until his resignation.

-In February 2016, the borough council selected Matthew Walker Sr. from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Edward Cugini until his resignation; Walker became the first African-American to serve on the Borough Council.
+In February 2016, the borough council selected Matthew Walker Sr. from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Edward Cugini until his resignation; Walker became the first African-American to serve on the borough council.

-After Council President Joseph Santagata resigned from office in July 2014, the Borough Council selected Robert L. James to fill Santagata's vacant council seat, while Rosalie M. Baker was chosen to succeed Santagata as Council President.

-Gregory McAvaddy was sworn into office in August 2013 to fill the vacant seat of Frank DeStefano, who had resigned earlier that month to devote more time to his business.
-In the 2013 general election, Republican incumbents Edward S. Cugini and Jeffrey Marolda won re-election and McAvaddy won the balance of the unexpired term of office.

 In 2018, the Buena Borough Police Department was disbanded.
 The borough entered into a shared service agreement with the Franklin Township Police Department, whose Chief of Police is Brian Zimmer.
 With the dissolution of Buena's police force, the borough's officers were being given an opportunity for consideration to be hired by Franklin Township.

 Federal, state and county representation

-Buena is located in the 2nd Congressional District and is part of New Jersey's 2nd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Buena had been in the 1st state legislative district.
+Buena is located in the 2nd Congressional District and is part of New Jersey's 4th state legislative district.